An extract from Ruth Brown’s book Cyanotypes on Fabric, A blueprint on how to produce… Blueprints! on how to create a cyanotype photogram.

 For this process you will need:

 - A support of some sort.
 I use pieces of polystyrene that are designed for insulating buildings.
-These are about an inch think and are stiff enough to support your fabric but soft enough for you to push pins in easily.
+These are about an inch thick and are stiff enough to support your fabric but soft enough for you to push pins in easily.
 Barbara Hewit uses fibreglass insulation board, removing the aluminium foil and covering it with newsprint or craft paper.
 See what is available locally; the only criteria are that it should be stiff enough not to bend if you want to prop it up, it should be soft enough to push pins in and it shouldn’t have any surface which might come off on your fabric or show through thin fabric.
 It should also be easy to cut to size for a particular project.